project-open-data/project-open-data.github.io/whitepapers/amount.md

 ##Considerations

-1.  <b>Use of authoritative data.</b>  The FAR requires Federal agencies to annually verify and validate data reported to the Federal Procurement Data System.
+1.  <b>Use of authoritative data.</b>  The FAR requires Federal agencies to annually verify and validate data reported to the FPDS-NG.
 Summary results of this validation and verification are made publicly available via USASpending.gov.
 Award amounts for Federal procurement awards will continue to use FPDS-NG as the authoritative source for public display of procurement obligations.
 Data for financial assistance is currently submitted by agencies using the FFADS+ file format to the Award Submission Portal (ASP).
 Current reporting requirements are stipulated in M-15-12 and the ASP User Guide.
 Treasury and OMB are working with agencies to develop the architecture for future reporting.
 Once the Award ID is carried in agency financial systems and there is a linkage between financial data and award data, further policy and business process determinations will need to be made about sourcing obligation amounts from agency financial systems.

 2. These definitions apply to reporting on Federal awards that has taken place since enactment of FFATA.
 OMB guidance issued in May 2015 directed agencies to include award identifiers in agency financial systems as the way to associated award data and financial data without duplicating efforts or data.
 As agencies implement these changes in FY2017, a further review of the definition and standard for award amounts may be required.

-##Recommended Definitions for Transparency Reporting
+##Final Definitions for Transparency Reporting
 <table>
   <thead>
     <tr>